rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 .. |E_MP2_SB| replace:: :math:`E_{MP2/Low|}`
 .. |E_MTA_MP2_SB| replace:: :math:`E_{MP2/Low|}`

-For benzene clusters, :cite:t:`Mahadevi_2010` note that a 1-body CG-MTA expansion still neglects some many-body interactions.
-They suggested a screening method which amounts to manually adding back in two-, three-, etc. body interactions which do not appear in the 1-body CG-MTA expansion.
+For benzene clusters, :cite:t:`Mahadevi_2010` note that a 1-body MTA expansion still neglects some many-body interactions.
+They suggested a screening method which amounts to manually adding back in two-, three-, etc. body interactions which do not appear in the 1-body MTA expansion.
 For larger benzene clusters (hexamers, for example) these higher-body corrections can be more than a kcal/mol.
 Conceptually this correction is very similar to :ref:`SMF Screening 05`.
 The accompanying numerical results demonstrated that